jaredkirby/repo2mono/README.md

-# Mono
+# repo2mono

-Mono is a Python package that generates a single Markdown file containing the codebase architecture and file contents of a given directory.
+repo2mono is a Python package that generates a single Markdown file containing the codebase architecture and file contents of a given directory.

 ## Features